elastic/kibana/RISK_MATRIX.md

 - What happens when your feature is used in a non-default space or a custom space?
 - What happens when Kibana is run in a cluster mode?
-- What happens when plugin you depend on is disabled?
+- What happens when a plugin you depend on is disabled?
 - What happens when feature you depend on is disabled?
 - Is your change working correctly regardless of `kibana.yml` configuration or UI Setting configuration?
 (For example, does it support both